Angelo Vaccarezza

-Angelo Vaccarezza (born 1965) is an Italian politician.
+Angelo Vaccarezza (born 1965) is an Italian politician serving as a member of the Regional Council of Liguria since 2015.

 Biography

 Vaccarezza became involved in politics as a young man, having taken up a local council post after periods of service at the Teletrill communications firm and a brief period as a broker.
 He became involved in the Forza Italia movement, supporting the leadership of Claudio Scajola.

 Political career

 Vaccarezza has been involved in politics in Loano for 21 years, first as a councillor and later as an assessor; he was on 30 May 2006 elected to a second term as mayor of the city with a 60% share of the vote.
 In provincial elections in June 2009 he scored a ballot victory over Democratic Party candidate Michele Boffa to become President of the Province of Savona.

+In 2015, Vaccarezza was elected to the Regional Council of Liguria.
+He was reconfirmed in 2020 and 2024.